 Rwenzori Mountains

-Transfer to the Rwenzori Montains and encounter the unique culture of the Bakonzo people through their homesteads that are situated in the slopes of the magnificent Rwenzori Mountains.
-These will show you on how they carry out their day to day lives taking on various activities that vary from rearing their animals and crops to preparing meals with fresh ingredients that are picked straight from the garden.
-Participate and enjoy cultural dances, traditional costumes while listening to the charming folklore.
+Transfer to the Rwenzori Mountains and encounter the unique culture of the Bakonzo people through their homesteads that are situated on the slopes of the magnificent Rwenzori Mountains.
+These will show you how they carry out their day-to-day lives taking on various activities that vary from rearing their animals and crops to preparing meals with fresh ingredients that are picked straight from the garden.
+Participate and enjoy cultural dances, and traditional costumes while listening to the charming folklore.

 • Ruboni Community Camp

-Take on a guided nature walk to the beautiful farming calm village of Ruboni with about 2,000 Bakonzo people who inhabit the slopes of the Rwenzoris and here, you will spot and participate in the various daily activities that vary from tending animals and crops to cooking local meals giving visitors a unique experience that is so exciting and fulfilling.
-While here, you will visit the blacksmith, traditional healer, basket weavers as well as story tellers and participate in the lively dance and drama performances.
-If you still want to experience more, you will transfer to the rocky Mubuku River in company of an experienced guide through villages along a crystal clear stream spotting various crops and wood.
-While moving upwards, you will spot various vibrant bird species like the candid birds, Rwenzori Turaco and the Cinnamon chested Bee eaters as well as chameleons, squirrels and verevet monkeys.
+Take on a guided nature walk to the beautiful farming calm village of Ruboni with about 2,000 Bakonzo people who inhabit the slopes of the Rwenzoris here, you will spot and participate in the various daily activities that vary from tending animals and crops to cooking local meals giving visitors a unique experience that is so exciting and fulfilling.
+While here, you will visit the blacksmith, traditional healer, basket weavers as well as storytellers and participate in the lively dance and drama performances.
+If you still want to experience more, you will transfer to the rocky Mubuku River in the company of an experienced guide through villages along a crystal clear stream spotting various crops and wood.
+While moving upwards, you will spot various vibrant bird species like the candid birds, Rwenzori Turaco and the Cinnamon Bee-eaters as well as chameleons, squirrels and vervet monkeys.

 • Rwenzori Turaco View Camp Site

-Overlooking the majestic beautiful snow capped Mountains of Rwenzori, the candid village of Mihunga should be every traveler’s safari destination especially those looking for a beautiful cultural encounter.
+Overlooking the majestic beautiful snow-capped Mountains of Rwenzori, the candid village of Mihunga should be every traveler’s safari destination especially those looking for a beautiful cultural encounter.
 The village inhabits the Bakonzo people who have inhabited this area for more than 300 years without electricity/ running water despite the good climate and steep green hillsides of the slopes of Mt.
 Rwenzori.
 You will also transfer to visit the traditional healer who uses local herbs to heal the diseases of the local people as well as the village school, crafts demonstration and a vibrant dance performance.
-Alternatively, you can walk with a local guide through the surrounding forests where you will spot various brilliantly colored birds like the beautiful turacus, bee eaters, sun birds and lively black and white Colobus monkeys.
+Alternatively, you can walk with a local guide through the surrounding forests where you will spot various brilliantly coloured birds like the beautiful turacos, bee-eaters, sunbirds and lively black and white Colobus monkeys.

 • Bulemba-Ihandiro Cultural Trail